mdtanker/polartoolkit/README.md

 ### What _PolarToolkit_ is **NOT** for:

-- downloading niche datasets for specific regions
+- downloading niche datasets or those that only cover specific regions
 - downloaded datasets outside of Antarctica, Greenland and the Arctic
 - plotting and working with data in geographic (latitude and longitude) coordinates